AlonsoVallejo/LinuxDeviceDrivers_RaspBerryPi_5/07_UART/Readme.txt

-This is an example of creation a serial port linux device driver in Raspberry PI5.

-This example creates a kernel module to read the UART0 of the RaspBerry PI5.

-The kernel modules uses a device tree overlay (uart0-rb5-overlay.dts) to enable the UART0 ports TX(GPIO14) and RX(GPIO15).

-It was tested using the bluetooth device HC05 connected to the RaspBerry to send the data.
+Serial Port Linux Device Driver for Raspberry Pi 5: Comprehensive Guide

+This example demonstrates how to create and use a kernel module to read UART0 on the Raspberry Pi 5.
+The module is designed to enable UART0 ports TX (GPIO14) and RX (GPIO15) using a device tree overlay.
+It was tested with the HC05 Bluetooth device connected to the Raspberry Pi for data transmission.

+---

+Overview:
+- **Kernel module**: Custom module interacts with UART0.
+- **Device tree overlay**: "uart0-rb5-overlay.dts" enables UART0 ports TX (GPIO14) and RX (GPIO15).
+- **Testing Hardware**: HC05 Bluetooth device used for verification.

+---

-Steps to test this kernel module.
+Steps to Test:

-1.- Compile the kernel module and app code by using the local makefile: "make" 2.- Compile the device tree overlay by using local makefile: "make dto" 3.- Copy the device tree overlay .dtbo to linux overlays: "sudo cp uart0-rb5.dtbo /boot/firmware/overlays/" 4.- Edit the /boot/firmware/config.txt and add the "dtoverlay=uart0-rb5".
-5.- Edit "RaspBerry Pi Configuration" to enable the serial port.
-StartLogo/Preferences/RaspBerry Pi Configuration/interfaces/Serial Port->Enable
-6.- Reboot the RaspBerry.
+1.- **Compile Required Files**
+   - Use the local Makefile to compile the kernel module and application code:
+     ```
+     make
+     ```
+   - Compile the device tree overlay:
+     ```
+     make dto
+     ```

+2.- **Copy the Device Tree Overlay**
+   - Move the compiled device tree overlay (`uart0-rb5.dtbo`) to Linux overlays:
+     ```
+     sudo cp uart0-rb5.dtbo /boot/firmware/overlays/
+     ```

+3.- **Edit Configuration**
+   - Open and edit `/boot/firmware/config.txt` to add the following line:
+     ```
+     dtoverlay=uart0-rb5
+     ```

+4.- **Enable Serial Port in Raspberry Pi Configuration**
+   - Go to: StartLogo → Preferences → Raspberry Pi Configuration → Interfaces → Serial Port → Enable.

+5.- **Reboot the Raspberry Pi**
+   - Restart your Raspberry Pi to apply changes.

+6.- **Open a Serial Terminal**
-7.- Open serial terminal connected to the serial port of the RaspBerry.
+   - Open a serial terminal and connect it to the Raspberry Pi's serial port.

-8.- load kernel module: "sudo insmod ldd_uart.ko" and it shall appear "Send data: " in external terminal.
+7.- **Load the Kernel Module**
+   - Insert the kernel module (`ldd_uart.ko`) into the Linux kernel:
+     ```
+     sudo insmod ldd_uart.ko
+     ```
+   - The external terminal should display: `"Send data: "`.

+8.- **Test Data Transmission**
-9.- write abything in the serial terminal connected to the RaspBerry.
+   - Type anything into the serial terminal connected to the Raspberry Pi.

-10.- Using command "dmesg" in RaspBerry, it shall appear the data received from serial port terminal.
-11.- be happy
+9.- **Verify Received Data**
+   - Use the following command on the Raspberry Pi to view received data:
+     ```
+     dmesg
+     ```
+   - The data from the serial terminal should be displayed.

+10.- **Enjoy Your Achievement**
+   - Be happy!
+Your serial port driver is now operational.

+---

+Notes:
+- **Testing Device**: This project was tested using the HC05 Bluetooth device.
+- **Troubleshooting**: If you encounter issues, double-check connections, configurations, and logs using `dmesg`.
+- **Hardware Testing**: Use appropriate serial communication tools to verify functionality.